- Destiny 2 is a free-to-play online-only multiplayer first-person shooter video game developed by Bungie.

 - If the issue occurs on multiple games, you may need to check your graphics card for hardware failure.

 - Take the GPU to a service center for better assistance.

 Destiny 2 graphics runtime detected error can occur due to several reasons, including drivers as well as GPU hardware issues.
 Follow the steps in this article to diagnose and fix the issue in Windows.

 FAQs: Learn more about Destiny 2 crashes

 - Why does my Destiny 2 keep crashing?

 Frequent Destiny 2 crashes can be a result of driver issues or if the graphic card is not receiving adequate power.
-Try uninstalling and reinstalling the driver, check for software conflict, and at last look for hardware issues.
+If all else fails, maybe you should consider getting a better GPU.

 - How do I stop destiny 2 from crashing?

 To stop Destiny 2 from crashing, verify the integrity of Game Files in Steam, disable full-screen optimization and overlays, underclock your CPU, update your GPU driver, and check of GPU hardware issues.